-Academic advising is available on an individual or a group basis in the Department of Computer Science and Engineering.
+Academic advising is available on an individual or a group basis in the Department.
 Group advising provides help in choosing courses to fulfil degree requirements.
-Individual faculty advising is available to discuss academic issues relevant to computer science such as recommended mathematical skills, theoretical versus applications oriented courses, areas of specialization, graduate studies and career paths.
+Individual faculty advising is available to discuss relevant academic issues such as recommended mathematical skills, theoretical versus applications oriented courses, areas of specialisation, graduate studies and career paths.